 Here are five common causes of a sore throat:

 Let’s get the worst-case scenario out of the way.
 Yes, one of the possible symptoms of COVID-19 is a sore throat.
-However, research shows only 5% to 14% of people with COVID-19 experienced pain or irritation in the throat.
-More common symptoms include fever, dry cough, difficulty breathing, fatigue, headache and sudden loss of taste or smell.
+Other common symptoms include fever, dry cough, difficulty breathing, fatigue, headache and sudden loss of taste or smell.
+The COVID-19 vaccines available in the U.S. are safe and effective – everyone who is eligible is encouraged to be vaccinated and boosted to possibly avoid this sore throat culprit.

 Symptoms of the flu can be mild or severe, much like COVID-19.
 Along with a sore throat, they can include a fever, headache, muscle aches, cough and fatigue — all of which can last up to a week.
 An annual flu vaccine is the best source of prevention.